Let us help you find an exceptional property in Cádiz / Jerez

 Sell or rent your property quickly, and at the right price

-We have a growing database of national and international clients actively looking to buy or rent property in Spain and our in-house analytics team are experienced in pinpointing the right buyers or tenants for your property to ensure we can sell or rent your home faster.
+We have a growing database of national and international clients actively looking to buy or rent property in Spain, Andorra and Portugal.
+Our in-house analytics team are experienced in pinpointing the right buyers or tenants for your property to ensure we can sell or rent your home faster.

 Lucas Fox offers an extensive range Cádiz and Jerez luxury real estate for sale, from apartments and villas to grand, rustic properties.
 Properties for sale in Cádiz and Jerez are often in the form of large country houses with numerous bedrooms and large plots with swimming pools, taking advantage of the wonderful Mediterranean climate with its hot, dry summers and mild winters.
 Cádiz and Jerez property lists often include equestrian estates and properties with acres of land for agricultural purposes.
 Historical properties and quaint old village houses often come on to the market in this area with pretty rustic features.
 Most Cádiz and Jerez properties offer spectacular views, given the wonderful natural surroundings.